 Due to the ever dwindling content of these vitamins in our food we should all consider using a multivitamin daily to increase our levels.

 Be mindful that there are excipients that are used in the manufacturing process that can be detrimental to health so don’t buy your vitamins at your supermarket.
 Always go for a well known practitioner brand to eliminate these cheap, harmful ingredients.

 Do you take a vitamin regularly?
 Do you find it makes a difference to your overall health and wellbeing?

-If you would like some guidance around vitamins.
+If you would like some guidance around vitamins, book a call.